Antonioj562/TravLingo-DE/README.md

 Submitted by: **Antonio Loyola**

 This web app: **Flash cards with English and German translations.
 Cycle through the phrases to practice your English to German translations.
 Cards colored based on difficulty of sentence.
-A shuffle button is implenmented using the fisher-yates algorithm.
+A shuffle button is implenmented using the fisher-yates shuffle.
 With this algorithm we are able to randomly shuffle the cards in the array**

-Time spent: **3** hours spent in total
+Time spent: **8** hours spent in total

 ## Required Features